What Does It Mean to be Human?

 - Analyze the relationship between local lived realities and global political, economic, and social forces.

-- Understand the possibilities and constraints of a publically minded anthropology that involves collaborative research, activism, engagement with stakeholders, applied work, or publication in popular venues.
+- Understand the possibilities and constraints of a publicly minded anthropology that involves collaborative research, activism, engagement with stakeholders, applied work, or publication in popular venues.

 - Understand the kinds of questions anthropologists pose, the theoretical concepts they use, and the methods they employ to investigate these questions, gaining familiarity with ethnography, ethnology, participant observation, and archaeological fieldwork.